ntnhut/LeetSolve/docs/source/Bit_Manipulation/342_Power_of_Four.md

 #include <iostream>
 using namespace std;
 bool isPowerOfFour(int n) {
+    // the condition of the pattern "n is a positive integer
+    // having only one bit 1 in its binary representation and
-    return n > 0 && (n & (n - 1)) == 0 && (n & 0x55555555) != 0;
+    // it is located at the odd positions" return n > 0 && (n & (n - 1)) == 0 && (n & 0x55555555) != 0;
 }
 int main() {